Lighting and Rendering / Blender

 Blender point light properties

-Color, Power, and Custom Distance properties are supported in Verge3D.
-You can also animate the Power property.
+Color, Power, Shadow (on/off only), and Custom Distance properties are supported in Verge3D.
+The Power property of point lights can be animated.

 Sun Lights